 Adelaide SA 5000 - Australia

-Prof. Howard Morris (PhD, FAACB, FFSc(RCPA)) holds a joint appointment as Professor of Medical Science in the School of Pharmacy and Medical Sciences, University of South Australia and Clinical Scientist in Chemical Pathology at SA Pathology, Adelaide Australia.
-Between 2012 and 2014 he served as IFCC Vice-president, between 2003 and 2008 he was the Secretary of the Scientific Division of the IFCC and has served as Chair the IFCC-International Osteoporosis Foundation Joint WG on Standardization of Bone Turnover Markers (2012-2017) and as a member of the IFCC Task Forces on the Global Campaign on Diabetes Mellitus (2003- 2008) and on International Clinical Liaison (2009-2011).
+Prior to his election as IFCC President Prof Morris had served as IFCC Vice President (2012-2014); Secretary of the Scientific Division (2003-2008); Chair of the IFCC-International Osteoporosis Foundation Joint WG on the Standardization of Bone Turnover Markers (2012-2017) and as a member of the IFCC Task Forces on the Global Campaign on Diabetes Mellitus (2003-2008) and on International Clinical Liaison (2009-2011).

 Prof Morris was elected as IFCC President in 2016, served as President Elect during 2017, and became President for a three-year term of office on January 2018.
 Tragically his term was cut short by his sudden passing in April 2019 whilst visiting Kaszakstan as IFCC Travelling Lecturer.